AdobeDocs/document-cloud-learn.en/help/acrobat/use-cases/lob/finance/finance-insights.md

 ---
 # Prepare executive‑ready financial documents from insight to delivery

-Learn how finance teams use Acrobat Studio to move from analysis to delivery by consolidating financial documents, collaborating securely with stakeholders, and creating executive‑ready reports and presentations.
-This end‑to‑end workflow shows how to surface insights, manage reviews, apply brand‑consistent design, and deliver secure, audit‑ready financial materials for leadership and board reporting.
-This use case is designed to be completed in sequence.
-Each video builds on the previous step in the workflow.
+Learn how finance teams use Acrobat to manage financial documents from insight to delivery.
+This use case walks through an end‑to‑end workflow for analyzing information, collaborating with stakeholders, and creating executive‑ready financial materials.
+This use case is designed to be completed in sequence, with each video building on the previous step.

-## 1. Comprehend financial performance
+## Step 1.
+Comprehend financial performance

 Start by consolidating financial documents and surfacing key insights to prepare information for executive review.

 >[!VIDEO](https://video.tv.adobe.com/v/3481423?quality=12&learn=on&hidetitle=true)

-## 2. Collaborate on financial reports
+## Step 2.
+Collaborate on financial reports

+Insights are now ready for team review.
 Bring stakeholders together to review financial materials, share feedback, and refine insights in a secure workspace.

 >[!VIDEO](https://video.tv.adobe.com/v/3481436?quality=12&learn=on&hidetitle=true)

-## 3. Create executive‑ready presentations
+## Step 3.
+Create executive‑ready presentations

+Feedback is complete and content is ready to deliver.
 Turn validated insights into polished, on‑brand presentations and secure financial deliverables for leadership.

 >[!VIDEO](https://video.tv.adobe.com/v/3481449?quality=12&learn=on&hidetitle=true)

+You now have a repeatable process for analyzing, reviewing, and delivering executive‑ready financial documents using Acrobat.